mapbox/mapbox-gl-native/platform/macos/docs/guides/For Style Authors.md

 Array (`-offset`, `-translate`) | `NSValue` containing `CGVector` | `NSValue` containing `CGVector` Array (`-padding`) | `NSValue.edgeInsetsValue` | `NSValue.edgeInsetsValue`

+For padding attributes, note that the arguments to `NSEdgeInsetsMake()` in Objective-C and `EdgeInsets(top:left:bottom:right:)` in Swift are specified in counterclockwise order, in contrast to the clockwise order defined by the style specification.

 ## Filtering sources

 You can filter a shape or vector source by setting the